Bar

 How to use it

-When it comes to bar charts it's always a safe bet to use 1 measure and 1 dimension.
-You could also use 2 or more measures in some situations, even if it's recommended to keep measures to a minimum.
+When it comes to bar charts it's always a safe bet to use 1 Measure and 1 Dimension.
+You could also use 2 or more Measures in some situations, even if it's recommended to keep Measures to a minimum.

-🙋 Note: If you want 2 measures (or more) make sure that the value ranges, of these measures, are close enough for the value range on the y-axis to fit both measures/bars.
-Otherwise, you could end up with one of the measures/bars having a good fit, whilst the other would be too small and hard to tell what value it represents.
+🙋 Note: If you want 2 Measures (or more) make sure that the value ranges, of these Measures, are close enough for the value range on the y-axis to fit both Measures/bars.

 Examples